 Why is it important to choose the degree or faculty that is right for you?

 Students are accepted at McGill into a certain faculty (i.e., Arts for B.A., or Science for B.Sc.).
 It is sometimes possible to switch to a different degree or faculty (e.g., from B.A. to B.Sc.), though this requires a transfer application and you may have to take additional courses.
-In contrast, it is easy to change your major within a faculty.
+In contrast, it is easier to change your major within a faculty.

 Why should you choose Science?